breuxi/go-better-auth/README.md

 ✨ Overview

 **GoBetterAuth** is an open-source authentication solution that scales with you.
 Embed it as a library in your Go app, or run it as a standalone auth server for any language or framework.
-It provides secure email/password authentication, session management, email verification, password reset, and more, all built with clean architecture.
+It provides secure email/password authentication, session management, email verification, password reset, and more, all built with clean architecture. **GoBetterAuth** is flexible enough to integrate with any technology stack.

-💭 Why GoBetterAuth?

-**GoBetterAuth** offers a robust authentication and authorization solution built using Go, yet flexible enough to integrate with any technology stack.
 It streamlines the implementation of essential security features through a clean, modular architecture, allowing developers to concentrate on building their applications without the overhead of managing authentication complexities.

 ---